Stocks Slump, Dollar Jumps As US Inflation Runs Hot - UrduPoint

 London, (UrduPoint / Pakistan Point News - 13th Sep, 2022 ) :Stock markets hit reverse while the Dollar shot higher Tuesday after data showed that US inflation slowed less than expected.

-The dollar, which had fallen against its major rivals in anticipation of a significant slowdown in US inflation would lessen pressure on the Fed to continue aggressively raising interest rates, shot higher.
+The dollar, which had fallen against its major rivals in anticipation of a significant slowdown in US inflation lessening pressure on the Fed to continue aggressively raising interest rates, shot higher.

+"Both headline and core US CPI were substantially hotter than expected in August," said market analyst Jay Zhao-Murray at Monex.

 He pointed to core inflation that excludes volatile energy and food prices, which is what Fed policymakers pay particular attention to.
 This rose by 0.6 percentage points month-on-month, compared to a 0.3-point gain in July.

-While markets were already largely pricing in another 75-basis-point interest rate hike by the Fed at its next gathering, there had been hopes that having past the peak of inflation would allow the Fed to let up thereafter.
+While markets were already largely pricing in another 75-basis-point interest rate hike by the Fed at its next gathering, there had been hopes that passing the inflation peak would allow the Fed to relent.

 Stocks, which had rebounded in recent days on hopes that a peak in inflation would allow a rapid end to hawkish rate hikes and thus avoid a recession and attain a "soft" landing of the economy, abruptly turned lower.

-Wall Street opened sharply lower, with the Dow slumping 1.6 percent at the open.
-The S&P 500 fell more than two percent while the tech-heavy Nasdaq Composite shed more than three percent.
+In late-morning trading, the Dow was down 2.7 percent while the S&P 500 slumped 3.1 percent and the tech-heavy Nasdaq Composite tumbled 4.1 percent.

 Fed boss Jerome Powell has indicated the rate increases would continue until inflation is tamed.

-Zhao-Murray said that following the inflation data that market expectations regarding the Fed's next rate hike had hardened.
-While previously there were some who where forecasting the possibility the Fed would drop to a half-percentage-point hike, now a 0.75-point hike is seen as the floor and some are forecasting a one-point increase.
+Zhao-Murray said market expectations regarding the Fed's next rate hike had hardened following the inflation data.

+While some were forecasting the possibility the Fed would drop to a half-percentage-point hike, now a 0.75-point increase is seen as the floor and some are forecasting a one-point hike.

+Market analyst Michael Hewson said Tuesday's core inflation figures mean more aggressive rate hikes will be needed to tame rising prices.

+"While the narrative of peak inflation may well be still valid, getting it down from these levels is likely to be a much tougher battle," he said.

 Inflation has soared around the globe this year owing to sky-high energy and food bills.